 With a simple color palette update, you can transform your brand from something predictable into something intriguing and ensure your customers are getting the right impression from the moment they lay eyes on your materials.

-Why Color Matters to Your Audience
+Why Using Color Matters to Your Branding

 A brand’s logo and color scheme is often the first indication that consumers get regarding who you are.
 Before they even know exactly what your company does, they’ll observe your branding and form impressions (both conscious and subconscious) on what they see.
 That’s why when it comes to branding, color is one of the most powerful tools available.